 About the library

 The library is in a delightful Victorian period room in a Victorian house which is full of character and original features.
 There is space for you to read our books at your leisure.
-When you need a break just wander in our beautiful tranquil garden.
+Opening hours currently vary, due to Covid and building works – please contact us for details.

 Queries about our catalogue:

 Please feel free to Contact us with any queries about our collection – the online ‘search’ isn’t totally comprehensive so if you’re looking for something and can’t find it, do please call or email us.

 We are currently looking for additional volunteers to help in our library.
 Volunteering can involve cataloguing and classifying publications, as well as helping visitors and showing them around the Institute.
 If you would be interested in helping us, on a Thursday, do please Contact us.